HPC Summer School 2025

-This two-week residential programme in High Performance Computing (HPC) in Edinburgh will comprise practical training and the opportunity to practise skills in a real-world context.
-We welcome applications before May 6th from a wide range of students regardless of race, ethnicity, gender, age, religion, abilities/disabilities, sexual orientation or socioeconomic status.
+This two-week residential programme in High Performance Computing (HPC) in Edinburgh will comprise hands-on practical training and the opportunity to apply new skills in a real-world context.
+The School welcomes a wide range of students regardless of race, ethnicity, gender, age, religion, abilities/disabilities, sexual orientation or socioeconomic status.

 Background

 High Performance Computing (HPC) is the use of powerful processors, networks and parallel supercomputers to tackle problems that are very computationally- or data-intensive.
-The use of supercomputers is central to many areas of academia and industry including atomistic simulations to discover new materials, design of more efficient cars and aeroplanes, climate prediction and simulations of the entire universe from the big bang to the present.
+The use of supercomputers is central to many areas of academia and industry including atomistic simulations to discover new materials, design of more efficient cars and aeroplanes, climate prediction, simulations of the entire universe from the big bang to the present and training large-scale AI models.

 The same HPC programming techniques can be used to program the world’s largest supercomputers containing hundreds of thousands of processors or to exploit the full potential of a multi-core laptop or graphics processor.
 Efficient use of modern HPC systems requires knowledge of compiled languages such as C or C++, and using parallel features from compilers or libraries to run a calculation across thousands of processors at the same time.